Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Conor McCarthy</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-      Connor received his BEng degree with first-class honours in Electronic and Computer Engineering from Dublin City University in 2024.
+      Connor received his BEng degree with first-class honours in Electronic and Computer Engineering from DCU in 2024.
 He is currently working as a Research Assistant at DCU.
 His research interests include traffic modelling, simulation, data analytics and app development.
     </p>
   </div>
 </div>